 During the first week of the first semester students attend an induction programme providing a general introduction to University life and their principle support services and general information about the MSc course, as described in the Degree Programme Handbook.
-They will be given detailed programme information and the timetable of lectures/practicals/ labs/tutorials/etc. The International Offices at both institutions offer an additional induction programme for overseas students.
+They will be given detailed programme information and the timetable of lectures/practicals/ labs/tutorials/etc. The International Office offers an additional induction programme for overseas students.